Scion xB: Scion t2B (2005)

 Scion t2B (Tall-Two Box) is a concept hatchback designed by Calty Design Research and built by Five Axis Models in Huntington Beach, California, with interior design by Calty senior designer Bill Chergosky and Naoki Hamajima.
 The 5-door hatchback included a 2.4-liter I4 engine, 4-speed automatic transmission, 14-inch brakes with slotted rotors, 20-inch billet aluminium wheels, LED fog lamp, remotely operated power rear hatch, asymmetrical tri-level instrument panel features a large information ticker, MP3 docking station, dual moonroof, half-length suicide doors.

 The vehicle was unveiled at the 2005 New York Auto Show.

 Release Series vehicles

 The xB, like the xA and tC, was also available in a "Release Series" for each of its model years.
 These came with limited-edition paint colors, matching seat colors, and special modifications such as DVD players, custom tail lights, special wheels or wheel covers, and other accessories, to make the RS different from the others.
 All Scion RS' receive special badges indicating the serial number.
 Limited Edition vehicles were, from a marketing standpoint, used to create a buzz for the brand name, with their exterior colors tending toward loud or bright hues (i.e. orange, yellow, red, blue, green).
-Preordering is available at each dealership on a first-come, first-served basis.
 Scion's "Pure Price" program requires dealerships to sell the vehicle at the advertised price.
 Resale values of Release Series vehicles command a premium because of their packaged options and scarcity.